yvvki/bunup/docs/index.md

 </table>
 </div>

-## Quick Start
+## Scaffold

-Quickly scaffold a new modern TypeScript or React library with Bunup in just 10 seconds.
+Quickly scaffold a new modern, ready-to-publish TypeScript or React component library, or a basic starter package with Bunup in just 10 seconds.

 ```sh
 bunx @bunup/cli@latest create